 - Online: Shopping online for materials can be hit or miss, but it’s possible to find amazing materials without even leaving your couch.
 Just make sure that you know exactly what you are ordering.

-- Convertor: A company that buys materials directly from fabric mills, then treats or alters them into a full line of finished fabrics.
+- Converter: A company that buys materials directly from fabric mills, then treats or alters them into a full line of finished fabrics.
 They are a great choice for trendy and “in” materials, and often have low minimum order sizes.

 - Jobber: Jobbers buy large quantities fabric from mills, converters, and design businesses, then resell them to smaller design companies and manufacturers at wholesale prices.
 This allows for lower minimums but a constantly rotating stock.